paybyte-payment/paybyte-csharp-client-sdk/README.md

 var paymentResponse = await sgg.CreatePaymentAsync(payment);
 ```

-The paymentResponse object will contain the JSON representation of the payment response.
+The paymentResponse will contain the JSON representation of the payment response.

 ## Retrieve a payment

+Simply provide the payment address to retrieve all data related to a transaction.

 ```csharp
 var sgg = new SetGetGo(isTestnet: true);
 var paymentAddress = "mifPy1geLcVi1FuaeRkVHpV6uy1oxmTJMK";
 var paymentData = await sgg.GetPaymentAsync(paymentAddress: paymentAddress);
 ```

+The SDK will return a JObject representation fo the transaction data.